torvalds/linux/Documentation/mm/damon/design.rst

 filter-allowed or filters evaluation stage passed.
 It means that installing allow-filters at the end of the list makes no practical change but only filters-checking overhead.

-For efficient handling of filters, some types of filters are handled by the core layer, while others are handled by operations set.
-In the latter case, hence, support of the filter types depends on the DAMON operations set.
-In case of the core layer-handled filters, the memory regions that excluded by the filter are not counted as the scheme has tried to the region.
-In contrast, if a memory regions is filtered by an operations set layer-handled filter, it is counted as the scheme has tried.
-This difference affects the statistics.

 Below ``type`` of filters are currently supported.